wjs4572/aws-localstack-lab/README.md

 - 💡 Script details appendix showing actual AWS commands
 - 📝 Anki flashcards for command reference

-## 💰 Cost & LocalStack Support
+## 💰 Cost & Technology Choices

+> **Technology Selection Disclaimer:** The technologies used in this project were selected based on project-specific requirements, testing results, and practical development constraints observed at the time of implementation.
+These selections reflect the scope and goals of this work and should not be interpreted as endorsements or guarantees of performance, cost, or future availability.

+**Technologies used in this project include:**

+- AWS CLI for command-line interaction with cloud-style APIs
+- LocalStack for local cloud service emulation
+- Docker for containerized service execution
+- Bash for CI/CD pipeline scripting
+- GitHub for source control and versioning

-**LocalStack Community (Free):**
+**LocalStack Community Edition (based on our testing):**
-- ✅ Pipeline lab works perfectly
+- ✅ Pipeline lab functionality observed
-- ⚠️ IAM/ECR labs don't support policy enforcement or ECR
+- ⚠️ IAM/ECR policy enforcement not available in our testing

-**AWS Free Tier (Recommended for IAM/ECR):**
+**AWS Free Tier:**
-- IAM: Always free
+- IAM: Always free tier available
-- ECR: 500 MB storage free for 12 months
+- ECR: 500 MB storage free tier (12 months)

-- Cost: $0 if you run cleanup scripts
+> **Cost Disclaimer:** While some cloud services or cloud service emulation platforms may incur only minimal usage-based charges under certain conditions, actual costs vary by region, usage patterns, account configuration, and local currency exchange rates.
+Users are solely responsible for evaluating and accepting any financial risk.

-See `AWS_SETUP.md` in ECR/IAM branches for AWS account setup.
+See `AWS_SETUP.md` in lab branches for account setup details.

 ## Prerequisites